Extra Duty Details FAQs

 A trooper will complete a separate Paid Detail Voucher for each specific detail worked.
 Only hours which are actually worked by the employee shall be recorded on the voucher.
 Details are not portal to portal.

 Are troopers allowed to split a detail with another off-duty trooper?
 If they split a detail, what are the paperwork requirements?

 Yes, a trooper splitting an Extra Duty Detail with another trooper shall submit a separate voucher for only the hours that trooper actually worked.
-The combined total hours from both vouchers shall not exceed the total timespan of the entire Extra Duty Detail.

 If services are provided by the State Police, what are the troopers’ reporting responsibilities?

 Troopers arriving at their assigned detail shall report to the company foreman, or his/her designee, and inquire as to what service he/she would like the troopers to deliver (i.e. traffic control, lane closure, speed enforcement, etc.).
 Troopers are required to remain at the location of the assigned detail until such time as the foreman, or supervisor, of the detail releases them.
 In cases where the company is a “no show,” troopers shall remain at the detail’s prearranged meeting location until they receive confirmation that the detail is cancelled.

 What if a trooper observes a hazardous or potentially hazardous safety concern resulting from work being performed?